 Our first order of business, after breakfast, was to explore the beach outside the condo.
 The girls were interested in beach combing, while the guys ventured out into the waves, exploring the reef that fronted the beach.

 When we'd had our fill of sand and sea (for the moment), we showered, got dressed, and headed to Lahaina, where our first stop was the Outlets of Maui, located on historic Front Street.
-I was excited to see a Coach outlet, and, made that our first stop, but, while I saw several cute handbags, I resisted the urge to purchase anything more than a wallet (which, I was in desperate need of), since I want to save my Coach cash for my next Girls Trip (can't have my girl, Jules buying without me!
+I was excited to see a Coach outlet, and, made that our first stop, but, while I saw several cute handbags, I resisted the urge to purchase anything more than a wallet (which, I was in desperately need of), since I want to save my Coach cash for my next Girls Trip (can't have my girl, Jules buying without me!
 Hi, Jules!).

 Our second stop was the Maui Jim store, where Hugh and the kids spent the better part of an hour trying on sunglasses.
 I already have my prescription Maui Jims, so I wandered off in search of yoga pants and other random things.

 Once we had explored the outlets, we headed down Front Street, taking in the scenery, including the ancient banyan tree that takes up an entire city block, near the marina.
 It was really cool!
 It's incredible how the tree grows and plants roots into the ground in so many directions.

 We spent quite a bit of time in the shade of the banyan before walking back up Front Street, stopping for a burger at The Dirty Monkey, where Hugh sampled a few different beers and we did some relaxing and people-watching from the roof.